-Item: DBCC Shrink ran recently
+DBCC Shrink ran recently

-What is shrinking a database in SQL?
+What is database file shrinking in SQL Server?

 Shrinking data files recovers space by moving pages of data and returning it to the file system.